“This is love, that we walk according to His commandments. This is the commandment, that as you have heard from the beginning, you should walk in it.”

 The blessed circular logic of verses 5 and 6 shows how love and the application of truth to experience are vitally tied together.

 Applying God’s principle to experience produces love (v.
 5)

 Love, in turn, produces the application of truth to experience (v.
 6a)

 Application of God’s Word to experience produces love (v.
 6b)

 To allay any doubt about the nature of Christian love, John declares that love is, in essence, applying God’s Word to experience.
 Love consists in appropriating God’s Word to experience.
 Love finds its manifestation in responding to God’s will.

 1 Jn 5::2-3, “By this we know that we love the children of God, when we love God and keep His commandments.
 3 For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.”

 that we walk according to His commandments.

 We love other Christians the best when we do God’s will.
-John interprets love and application of truth to experience in terms of their reciprocal relationship between each other.
+John interprets love and the application of truth to experience in terms of their reciprocal relationship with each other.